UPDATED JUL 27, 2020

 Is it a cave?
 A hole in a rock?
 A freshwater beach?
 It’s all of these things, and it’s glorious.
-Hamilton Pool is one of the Texas’s greatest natural treasures.
+Hamilton Pool in Dripping Springs is one of Texas’s greatest natural treasures.
 The turquoise waterfall and access to hikes around the pool provide plenty of entertainment, but laying on the shore and taking in the beauty is pretty hard to leave.
-Dripping Springs, TX – 1 hour 30 minutes away

 The Blue Hole is not just another spring-fed swimming hole in the Texas Hill Country, it’s adventureland for the daring… and overheated.
-The tree-lined riverbank has hosted some of the most adrenaline-pumping rope swings in the state!
-Plus, brave souls will often tote goggles to see what lies beneath the surface, but most of us prefer to stay in the ‘ignorance is bliss’ camp.
-Wimberley, TX – 1 hour away
+Though they change location over time, the tree-lined riverbank hosts some of the most adrenaline-pumping rope swings in the state.
+Some brave souls will even tote goggles to see what lies beneath the surface, but most of us prefer to stay in the ‘ignorance is bliss’ camp.

-An easy hike will take you to this famous spot, which looks a bit like a chasm to the underworld.
-The water is frigid and you may have to wait while the group ahead encourages their nervous friend to take the plunge.
+An easy hike will take you to this famous spot near Wimberley, which looks a bit like a chasm to the underworld.
+The water is frigid, and you may have to wait while the group ahead encourages their nervous friend to take the plunge.
 The refreshing water and surrounding trees supply plenty of reprieve from the Texas heat, but the beauty and mystery of the Well are what make this place a must-see.
-Wimberley, TX – 1 hour away

 Don’t let the name fool you — this place is more country than metropolitan for sure.
 Every day here has the chance to be a perfect day; the wild, unpaved paths to the lake are surrounded by fields of wildflowers.
-And if you have the self-discipline to resist the scent of BBQ for hours, throw your pool float off the dock and relax for an enjoyable afternoon.
-Austin, TX
+And if you have the self-discipline to resist the scent of BBQ for hours, throw your pool float off the dock near the picnic area and relax in Lake Austin for an enjoyable afternoon.

 Doesn’t it sound appealing to dip your toes into the oldest swimming pool in Texas?
 Don’t let old turn you off — it’s fresh, we promise.
-While us Texans may yearn for the alternative spirit form of Deep Eddy, the water filling the pool comes from an artesian well and offers a great deal of entertainment.
-In the summer, you can catch a movie on the lawn at one of the pool’s Splash Party Movie Nights.
-Austin, TX
+While us Texans may yearn for the alternative alcohol form of Deep Eddy, the water filling the pool comes from an artesian well and offers a great deal of entertainment.
+The scoop: In the summer, you can catch a movie on the lawn at one of the pool’s Splash Party Movie Nights.

-Krause Springs is two awesome experiences in one; check out the upper-level man-made pool for a relaxing dip OR venture off to the lower pool for a prime glance at Texas nature.
+Krause Springs, near Spicewood, is two awesome experiences in one; check out the upper-level man-made pool for a relaxing dip, OR venture off to the lower pool for a prime glance at Texas nature.
 And go ahead and pitch a tent — you can stay here overnight, and you’ll want the morning to explore the 32 different springs around the park.
-Don’t forget to snap a few pics under the most photographed waterfall in Texas!
-Spicewood, TX – 1 hour away
+Oh, and don’t forget to snap a few pics under the most photographed waterfall in Texas, which you can swim to.

-If you’re looking to avoid the crowds, this is place to go.
-St Edwards Park is an unmarked gem hidden in deep in the Bull Creek area.
+If you’re looking to avoid the crowds, this is the place to go.
+St. Edward's Park is an unmarked gem hidden deep in the Bull Creek area.
 Other than the 360 Bridge, this is the closest you’re going to get to climbing a mountain in Austin.
 Hike through wildflowers and mesquite trees to the top of the cliffs for a breathtaking view of the Texas Hill Country.
 If you’re really feeling it, the waterfall at the bottom flows into a stream you could follow for miles, but most of us just give up and splash around.
-Austin, TX

-Floating the river!
-You haven’t experienced a Texas summer until you’ve done it.
-The San Marcos River is 75 miles of spring-fed, crystal clear waters.
+You haven’t experienced a Texas summer until you’ve floated the San Marcos River's 75 miles of spring-fed, crystal clear waters.
 But if you aren’t in for the long haul, there’s no better place to yell “Yeehawww!” than on your way down the Rio Vista Falls.
 Not feeling it?
-Splash around and people-watch — locals run up and down the falls fearlessly like they’ve been doing it since they were toddlers (they have).
-San Marcos, TX – 30 minutes away
+Sit on a boulder around and people-watch — locals run up and down the falls fearlessly like they’ve been doing it since they were toddlers (because they have).